Welcome!

 The Buying vs. Renting Bottom Line

 If you’re living in New York City and happy with renting, you may wonder when you will prosper from owning your own.
 Many people feel the desire to call their home truly their own.
 Also, the investment aspect of owning an apartment is appealing.
-The simple answer is if you’re in a financial position to buy a home, buy vs. rent is cheaper over the longer term and the wiser investment.
-At the same time, you can save over time by buying vs. renting; essential to be aware of the additional costs of purchasing a piece of New York City.
+The simple answer is that if you’re in a financial position to buy a home, buy vs. rent is cheaper over the longer term and the wiser investment.
+At the same time, you can save over time by buying vs. renting; it is essential to be aware of the additional costs of purchasing a property in New York City.

 Once you are a homeowner, you will be responsible for paying New York City property taxes (some of the highest in the U.S.) and homeowners’ insurance.
 Maintenance fees or standard common charges are widespread, which New York City homeowners are responsible for paying.